-In this test, the thin film of blood is prepared by gradual and smooth spreading of blood on a slide in addition with applicable dye.
-Wait for some times till the thin film smear become dry and that slide is examined under electronic microscope to determine the size of each Red Blood Cell.
-This test helps to identify the abnormality of size of the RBCs.
+For a blood smear a thin film of blood is prepared by smooth spreading of blood on a slide with the addition of a dye.
+They wait until the thin film smear becomes dry and then that slide is examined under electronic microscope to determine the size of each red blood cell.
+This test helps to identify the abnormal size of the RBC’s.

-After confirmation of anisocytosis, the reason of this disorder identification is required and for that some routine diagnosis can be followed.
-These are:
+After confirmation of anisocytosis, the reason of this disorder can be identified and then a routine diagnosis can be made.
+The tests are [2, 3]:

-- T3, T4 and TSH level checking for thyroid gland functioning
+- T3, T4 and TSH levels, checking for thyroid gland functioning

 - Adrenal gland functioning

-Identification of underlying cause is the vital part for anisocytosis as it is associated with different disease conditions.
-Anisocytosis do not having any proper treatment but the treatment of underlying cause can reversible the anisocytosis condition.
-As early as the reason is determined the treatment will be effective as the enlisted diseases are more fatal than the anisocytosis and advanced stages of underlying disease treatments are quite difficult and costly.
+As early as the reason is determined, the treatment can be effective as the causation diseases are more fatal than the anisocytosis itself and the advanced stages of the underlying disease treatments are quite difficult and costly.

-Supplementation of Vitamin B12 and Folic acids helps to reduce the symptoms if anisocytosis occur due to deficiency of Vitamin B12 or Folic acids.
+Supplementation of vitamin B12 and folic acid helps to reduce symptoms of anisocytosis due to deficiency of vitamin B12 or folic acid.
+[2, 3]